AdaCore/aws/docs/source/building_aws.rst

   .. index:: GNUTLS

-  GNUTLS is an Open Source toolkit implementing the *Secure Sockets Layer* (SSL v2 and v3 and TLS 1.1, 1.2) and much more.
+  GNUTLS is an Open Source toolkit implementing the *Secure Sockets Layer* (SSL v3 and TLS 1.1, 1.2) and much more.
 It is necessary to install the developers libraries to use it in AWS.

 * OpenLDAP (**optional**) ;